19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (6) Where a person subject to military law is officially informed that he may be prosecuted for an offence in a subordinate military court, he shall be served with a notice in writing, which shall be explained to him, to the following effect:

+“

-“You have been informed that you may be prosecuted for an offence.
+You have been informed that you may be prosecuted for an offence.
 Do you wish to say anything in answer to the allegation that you have committed the offence?
 If there is any fact on which you intend to rely in your defence, you are advised to mention it now.
 If you hold it back till you go to court, your evidence may be less likely to be believed and this may have a bad effect on your case in general.
-If you wish to mention any fact now, and you would like it written down, this will be done.”.
+If you wish to mention any fact now, and you would like it written down, this will be done.

+”.

 [17/78]